JordenFu/sql-data-warehouse-project/README.md

 * Data Analytics

 ---

+## Project Requirements

+#### Building the Data Warehouse (Data Engineering)

+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

+* **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
+* **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+* **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+* **Scope**: Focus on the latest dataset only; historization of data is not required.
+* **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

 ## Data Architecture

 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: